adia-technology/Adia.TaskRateLimiter/README.md

 await rateLimiter.Run(myCode); // this one will wait
 ```

-> The time to wait is counted from the end of the first call.
+> The time to wait is measured from the end of the first call.